Andy Cohen Posts Adorable Photo Of Son Ben And Instagram Can’t Handle The Cuteness

 Andy Cohen’s son is stealing the show on Instagram—and he’s giving new meaning to the term “car seat.”
 The Bravo host, who welcomed his first child, Benjamin Allen Cohen, via a surrogate nearly seven months ago, posted a sweet end-of-summer snap with his little boy to Instagram as they used a classic car as a prop.

 In the photo, Cohen is dressed casually in a striped polo and red shorts and flip-flops, while his son sports a bright blue onesie as he sits perched atop a vintage Volkswagen Beetle.
-Cohen, who has his arm carefully paced around baby Ben in the pic, captioned the photo with his son’s name and the make of the VW “Bug.”
+Cohen, who has his arm carefully placed around baby Ben in the pic, captioned the photo with his son’s name and the make of the VW — a Bug.
 Cohen also noted that the car belongs to his friend, TV producer Albert Bianchini.
 The photo is tagged in Wainscott, New York.

-Fan and famous friends, including supermodel Naomi Campbell and Real Housewives of Orange County’s Kelly Dodd, took to the comments section to remark on the cuteness overload that occurred in the pic.
+Fans and famous friends, including supermodel Naomi Campbell and Real Housewives of Orange County’s Kelly Dodd, took to the comments section to remark on the cuteness overload that occurred in the pic.
 Many fans wrote that Ben is the “cutest baby in the world” with his full head of hair.

 “Omg cute on cute on cute!!!!!” wrote Cohen’s pal, Real Housewives of Beverly Hills star Lisa Rinna.